RafalBuchner/curvatureVisualizator/README.md

 ---

-Maybe it is pointless, but I would like to share my opinion on tools like these:
+Maybe it is pointless, but I would like to share my opinion on the tools like these:
 _Remember, this is no more and no less the tool. _ _You should always use your own judgement whenever you are creating.
-Making every curvature "smooth" without the slightest brainwork will probably reflect in boring or repetitive design._
+Making every curvature "smooth" without the slightest brainwork will probably reflect in boring or repetitive designs._
 _You should know your tool; you should understand what it does.
-And I think you should control it and not let it control you :)_
+And I think you should control it and not let it control you.
+Have fun using it. :)_